 There are new ambitious projects for further digitization being prepared in Slovakia, many of which have already been presented at the ITAPA events.
 Yet there is still much more to come in the upcoming autumn season.
 What will be these projects be like and how will they treat personal accounts and data?
 Join the International ITAPA congress to learn more!

-Sign in to Spring ITAPA 2020
+Sign in to International ITAPA Congress 2020

 Páčil sa ti článok?
 Zdieľaj ho a povedz o ňom aj ostatným